coecms/Fortran_Build_Environment/README.md

 ## Writing your own libraries / modules

-1. Create a new subdirectory under `libraries`.
+1. Create a new subdirectory under `modules`.
-2. Change the `libraries/CMakeLists.txt` to include your new subdirectory.
+2. Change the `modules/CMakeLists.txt` to include your new subdirectory.
-3. Copy the `libraries/lib1/CMakeLists.txt` into your new subdirectory and change the project name.
+3. Copy the `modules/lib1/CMakeLists.txt` into your new subdirectory and change the project name.

 ## Writing your own executables